 In team games like Dota2 and World of Warcraft, team effort is a necessary condition to win a game.
 Studies found that online team games like these help their aficionados become more valuable team players at work.
 However, the degree at which the virtual teamwork is translated to real life is unclear.

-So,is there any benefit of playing video games?
+So, is there any benefit to playing video games?

-Yes, but it’s indirect.
+Yes, but a video game effect here is indirect.
 You see, a game is a piece of technology which can inspire a person to learn how it works or generally become more tech savvy.
 Additionally, playing certain games can boost your soft skills due to their socializing nature.
 But what games can’t teach you is the most crucial thing – programming skills.
 Games can train your memory, which is critical for remembering the language syntax, but so do reading and learning foreign languages.

 One more thing to mention, when playing video games, we often seek fast rewards and tend to quit when we fail to unlock the next level.
 When programming, it may take a long time to find a solution and giving up is certainly not an option.